Weekly Review: Preferred Stock CEFs

 Source: Barchart.com - PFF Daily Chart

-S&P US Preferred Stock Ishares (NYSEARCA:PFF) started the first day of the week in negative territory and this set the tone for the rest of it, in spite of the signs of life it showed mid-week.
-Many products from the preferred stock universe followed on the way down.

-This move was not triggered by weakness in the 20 Year Bond Ishares (NYSEARCA:TLT), as you can observe in the chart below, therefore we can conclude that it represents a narrowing of risk premium for preferred stocks.
-Or it could have simply been a technical correction.
+This move comes without any support from the treasury yields as seen in the chart below.
+We can conclude that this is simply risk premium narrowing for the preferred stocks in general, or just a technical correction.

 Source: Barchart.com - TLT Daily Chart